poulson/Clique/doc/source/symbolic/nested_dissection.rst

       The sorted reordered indices of this node's connections to its ancestors **after factorization**.

-   .. cpp:member:: std::vector<int> origLowerRelInd
+   .. cpp:member:: std::vector<int> origLowerRelInds

       Maps from the original lower structure to their placement in the structure after factorization.

-   .. cpp:member:: std::vector<int> leftRelInd
+   .. cpp:member:: std::vector<int> leftRelInds
-   .. cpp:member:: std::vector<int> rightRelInd
+   .. cpp:member:: std::vector<int> rightRelInds

       The relative indices of the left/right child's lower structure into this structure.